Skip to main content

 Add to calendar

-Celebrate New Year's Eve down at The Bay!
+New Year's Eve Fireworks at The Bay!

 Celebrate with family and friends down at Brighton or Glenelg with spectacular fireworks.
 Both events are free and family-friendly!

-• Family fireworks synchronised to music at 9.30pm at Glenelg and Brighton
+• Family fireworks synchronised to music at 9.30 pm at Glenelg and Brighton

 • Fireworks at midnight (Glenelg only)